MOLAorg/mola/README.md

-# mola-yaml
+# mola_yaml
-YAML helper library common to MOLA modules
+YAML helper library common to MOLA modules.
+A C++ library to parse YAML files with extended syntax allowing variable replacing, recursive `include`s of other YAML files, etc.

 ## Build and install
 Refer to the [root MOLA repository](https://github.com/MOLAorg/mola).